Meditation Training ~ Seeing clearly changes things

 Oxford Mindfulness (OM) Group

 With others in my community, I co-host a mindfulness practice group for one hour Sundays at 4:30pm CT.
 We meet in the front lobby of 2692 West Oxford Loop in Oxford MS. We meditate, read, and discuss together.
-Currently, our readings are from the book Living Buddha, Living Christ by Thich Nhat Hahn.

 Download The Beautiful Human App